-The more specific you can be, the less confusing the message will be.
+The more specific you can be, the more clear the message will be.
 Also, keep in mind that

 training kids is a process.
 Pick just a few specific things to work on at one time to avoid feeling completely overwhelmed or overwhelming your child.

-2. Each week, sit down with your child to talk about the goals that you have developed.
+2. Sit down with your child regularly to talk about the goals that you have developed.
 This is an opportunity to discuss what is working and what adjustments will be necessary.
 Be sure to offer positive feedback and instill hope.
 “I believe in you, kiddo.”

 Defining expectations for your child can be difficult.
 If you are feeling frustrated with your child’s behavior or you could use some help in communicating your expectations in a meaningful way, I can help!